Cepelinai

 Knife slices a football revealing a juicy pork-filled center cushioned in a translucent gray-purple potato exterior.
 The potato has a unique chewy-springy texture that's neither dumpling nor pasta — it comes from the raw-potato starch.
 Bacon-onion-rendered-fat pools at the bottom; each fork must drag the dumpling through it.
 Cool sour cream cuts the richness.
 Dense, filling, deeply Lithuanian.

-Raw potato starch is the cepelinai secret: its high amylose content gives the dough its distinctive translucent-elastic texture when cooked.
-Pressing out the water but RETAINING the settled starch is non-negotiable — the starch is what binds the dough; without it, cepelinai disintegrate.
-The 80-85°C simmer (never boiling) prevents the protein-poor potato dough from rupturing.
-The shape concentrates filling in the center while keeping potato wall thin enough to cook through.
+Raw potato starch is the cepelinai secret: pressing out the water but RETAINING the settled starch is non-negotiable — the starch is what binds the dough, and without it cepelinai disintegrate.
+Potato starch is roughly 80% amylopectin, gelatinizes at a low ~58-66°C, and it is this highly-branched amylopectin swelling and entangling that gives the cooked dough its distinctive translucent-elastic texture (despite the common claim, it is NOT due to high amylose — amylose actually sets into an opaque firm gel on cooling).
+The 80-85°C simmer (never boiling) prevents the protein-poor, gluten-free potato dough from rupturing.
+The shape concentrates filling in the center while keeping the potato wall thin enough to cook through.

 Variations